TEDxAuckland/tedx-auckland-site/src/_events/dining-in-the-dark.md

 # Introducing A World First

-On August 31st, TEDxAuckland is hosting a Salon event which will be the first TEDx event in the world to be held entirely in complete darkness.
+On August 31st, TEDxAuckland is hosting a Salon event which will be the first TEDx event in the world to be held in complete darkness.

 Hosted by Dining in the Dark and shared with you by Vodafone NZ, this will be an unforgettable experience like no other.